Sendo-A/web_app_developpements/README.md

 ## Getting Started

-To explore this project locally, follow these steps:
+To explore this project locally, follow these steps :

 1. **Clone the repository:**